-Brainsway’s novel Deep TMS technology (derived and expanded from the original NIH patents) holds a variety of benefits for patients with depression.
+Brainsway’s Deep TMS novel technology (derived and expanded from the original NIH patents) holds a variety of benefits for patients with depression.
 It non-invasively and without hospitalization stimulates of deep brain regions.
 Typically, over 4 weeks, patients attend 20 brief 20-minute daily treatment sessions.
-Patient can drive after a session.
 Additional treatments that may be prescribed by Dr. Tayyib based on individual patient outcomes.

 In conjunction to dTMS, we offer group and individual therapies.
 These therapies are highly effective in cases of depression that often include social isolation, cognitive biases and a need for behavioral activation.

 Brainsway dTMS is being studied for over 40 indications worldwide.
 It received CE approval in Europe min the following indications: